Senior living center establishes a nursery for Alzheimer's patients

 Nicole Briggs, the newly arrived executive director of Dominion Senior Living of Bristol, explained the importance of creating immersive spaces in memory care facilities.

-"The residents are actually going to participate in an old-fashion baby shower where we have the mints and the cake and like little bassinet watermelon baskets, and we're going to play traditional baby shower games with them," Briggs said.
-"It's really important.
+“The residents are actually going to participate in an old-fashioned baby shower where we have the mints and the cake and, like, little bassinet watermelon baskets, and we’re going to play traditional baby shower games with them,” Briggs said.
+“It’s really important.
 I mean, you really want to get into their world.
-You want to be able to give them a space to where they can actually thrive in.
-This will just be a space here within Dominion where they can sit back and just enjoy their time with their babies."
+You want to be able to give them a space ... they can actually thrive in.
+This will just be a space here within Dominion where they can sit back and just enjoy their time with their babies.”

 People are also reading…